smart-data-lake/smart-data-lake/blog/2022-03-30-SDL-airbyte/2022-03-30-SDL-airbyte.md

 Launching Polynote `localhost:8192` in the browser, we can inspect data and develop further workflows.
 Here an example, where the commits are listed, which were committed in the name of someone else, excluding the web-flow.
 See [Polynote Notebook](SelectingData.ipynb)
 ![polynote example](polynote_commits.png)

+## Summary

+The Airbyte connectors provide an easy access to a variety of data sources.
+The connectors can be utilized in SDLB with a few settings.
+Thus this maybe a handy solution for access even complex interfaces.